getodk/docs/odkx-src/getting-started-2-user.rst

   If there is an error, check to make sure the server URL is correct, then choose :guilabel:`Sync Now` again until it completes successfully.

-Once successful, back out of ODK Services, returning to ODK Tables.
-And back out of ODK Tables.
-Then relaunch ODK Tables.
+Once successful, back out of ODK-X Services, returning to ODK-X Tables.
+And back out of ODK-X Tables.
+Then relaunch ODK-X Tables.

 .. _using-odk-2-demo-tour: